CelestialScripter/Udohekere/README.md

 A cybersecurity Analyst

-- 🔭 I’m currently working on an anomally based intrusion detection system
+- 🔭 I’m currently working on an Anomally based intrusion detection system
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on Cybersecurity tools using Machine Learning
 - 🤔 I’m looking for help with Python